+Deferred taxation asset

-Deferred taxation (liability) RUBICON I GROUP March 2019 March 2018 Re efer to note US\$m US\$m Opening provision for deferred taxation (3.4) (6.0) Change in liability due to change in United States tax rate (1) - 2.6 Current taxation (expense)/benefit in the income statement 8 0.5 - Deferred taxation (liability) (2.9) (3.4)
+Note March 2019 US\$m March 2018 US\$m Opening provision for deferred taxation (3.4) (6.0) Change in liability due to change in United States tax rate (1) 2.6 Current taxation (expense) / benefit in the income statement 0.5 Deferred taxation (liability) (2.9) (3.4)

 (1) In January 2018 the Tax Cuts and Jobs Act was enacted in the US.
-One of the effects of this Act is to reduce the Federal corporate tax rate down from 35% to 21%.
+One of the effects of this Act was to reduce the Federal corporate tax rate down from 35% to 21%.
 This resulted in a reduction in the deferred tax liability balance in relation to ArborGen's US activities (deferred taxation relates to timing differences on intellectual property and product development).

 NZ IFRS only allows the recognition of taxation assets when utilisation is considered probable, which is subject to the future earnings of the Group and on meeting shareholder continuity and loss carry forward expiry dates.
 The Group had taxation losses (gross after valuation adjustments) at 31 March 2019 of \$86.2 million, predominately in the United States (2018: \$85.3 million).
-Following the Rubicon acquisition of ArborGen INC, tax loss utilisation in ArborGen, of it's unrecognised losses of \$29.5 million, is limited to \$1.4 million per annum (gross) on pre-acquisition losses of \$26.9 million.
+Following the Rubicon acquisition of ArborGen Inc, tax loss utilisation in ArborGen, of it's unrecognised losses of \$29.5 million, is limited to \$1.4 million per annum (gross) on pre-acquisition losses of \$26.9 million.
 Rubicon has unrecognised tax losses in New Zealand of \$33.4 million (2018: \$33.3 million) and in the US of \$23.3 million (2018: \$23.3 million).
-Future utilisation of Rubicon's US losses is less certain than those of ArborGen INC. Rubicon also has imputation credits available to Rubicon shareholders of \$3 million (2018: \$3 million).
+Future utilisation of Rubicon's US losses is less certain than those of ArborGen Inc. Rubicon also has imputation credits available to Rubicon shareholders of \$3 million (2018: \$3 million).